 The labrys pride flag is the most unique of the lesbian flags, since its design doesn’t include stripes but a series of symbols to represent the lesbian identity.
 The labrys, a two-bladed axe associated with the Amazons, an all-female warrior tribe of Greek mythology, is at the center of the design, representing lesbian women’s reliance on each other.
 Behind the labrys is an inverted black triangle, a symbol used by Nazi Germany to identify lesbians as “asocial” (definitely a darker meaning to this flag), and the background is a deep violet, a color associated with the ancient Greek poet Sappho.

-This flag was actually created by a man, graphic designer Sean Campbell, and featured in the Pride issue of the Gay and Lesbian Times in 2000 – making it the first known lesbian flag to be introduced.
+This flag was actually created by a man, graphic designer Sean Campbell, and featured in the Pride issue of the Gay and Lesbian Times in 2000 – making it the first widely recognized lesbian pride flag.
 The labrys flag is not as commonly used now as it was when it was created, but it’s still a good flag to use if you’re looking for a design that doesn’t use stripes.
 Also, since it doesn’t only represent one group of lesbians such as butch lesbians or lipstick lesbians, anyone can use it!

 Is There a Main Lesbian Flag?